selivan/thinclient/docs/BUILD.md

 cd thinclient
 ```

 Create machine that will be used as template for our image.
-If you want to create minimal working image, set `install_gui_and_rdp_client:no` in `vars.yml`.\
+If you want to create minimal working image, set `install_gui_and_rdp_client:no` in `vars.yml`.
+If you are going to build an image for 32-bit hardware, set `config.vm.box` to `"ubuntu/xenial32"` in `Vagrantfile`.

 `vagrant up template`

 Create machine that will work as PXE server for testing.
 Also it is used to provision configuration to template machine with [Ansible](http://docs.ansible.com/ansible/latest/index.html).\